Anchorsify/Anchorsify.github.io/_projects/Katon.md

 - Damage: +Xd6
 - Speed: +X/2
 - Seal Speed: 4+X
+- Status: Ignite (lower of NDB or X)

 Effects: This technique acts as a link to a multithrow attack, with X being the number of weapons thrown.
-On a hit, the target makes a status roll: If they fail, they suffer Ignite equal to your NDB or X, whichever is lower.
 The weapons used in this technique are ruined by the intense heat, and can not be retrieved or reused.

 #### --( Goukyaku no Jutsu - Grand Fireball Technique )--
 Generations ago, this technique was passed down from father to son within the Uchiha clan as an informal, but sometimes very serious, rite of passage.
 As time passed its use spread first to other Konoha ninja, and then much further.